Georgia Education Code For Homeschooling

 This is not intended to be legal advice and is distributed for information purposes only.
 Check for updates at the Georgia Department of Education website for Curriculum, Instruction and Assessment Home Schools.

-Compulsory attendance – Between 6 and 16 years of age.
+Compulsory attendance in Georgia – Between 6 and 16 years of age.

 Georgia Education Code: Sections Relevant to Homeschoolers

 Requirements for Home Study Programs (O.C.G.A.
 20-2-690.)
 Effective July 1, 2013, Georgia law indicates you are no longer required to submit an attendance form to the Georgia Department of Education (GaDOE).
 Declarations of Intent (DOI) must still be submitted to the GaDOE each year.

 Every parent, guardian, or other person residing within this state having control or charge of any child or children between their sixth and sixteenth birthdays shall enroll and send such child or children to a public school, a private school, or a home study program.

 Parents or guardians may teach their children at home in a home study program which meets the following requirements:

 1. The parent, parents, or guardian must submit within 30 days after the establishment of a home study program and by September 1 annually thereafter a declaration of intent to utilize a home study program to the Department of Education.